thecodingwizardx/ollama_telegram_bot/README.md

 # 🚀 Features

 - **Real-time Response Streaming**: The bot streams responses **sentence by sentence**, providing a conversational and dynamic user experience.
-- **No Rate Limits**: The response streaming is designed to work without any rate-limiting restrictions, ensuring smooth and continuous interactions.
+- **Fully Dockerized Bot**: Easy deployment and management through Docker, ensuring seamless integration and scalability.
+- **Asynchronous Messaging**: Support asynchronous interactions for a smoother user experience.
+- **Log Management in MongoDB**: Efficient log management, including storing queries and model responses in MongoDB.
 ---

 # 🛠️ Planned Features

 The bot is currently in its early stages of development, with many more exciting features planned for the future.
 Here's what's on the roadmap:

-- [x] **Fully Dockerized Bot**: Easy deployment and management through Docker, ensuring seamless integration and scalability.
-- [x] **Asynchronous Messaging**: Support asynchronous interactions for a smoother user experience.
-- [x] **Log Management in MongoDB**: Efficient log management, including storing queries and model responses in MongoDB.
 - [ ] **Model Usage Analytics**: Track usage statistics such as questions asked, response time, and tokens consumed.
 - [ ] **Inline Keyboard for Model Selection**: Easily choose models using interactive inline keyboard buttons within Telegram.
 - [ ] **Personalized Character**: Create your own custom personalized character (e.g., **MyGF, MyCodeAssistant**, etc.).